Skip to content

 Linear Backoff

-Linear Backoff growth linearly by adding additive_secs on each retry:
+Linear Backoff grows linearly by adding additive_secs on each retry:

 import asyncio